Hypoventilation: Medications

 As a side effect of medicines or recreational drugs, hypoventilation may become potentially life-threatening.
 Many different central nervous system (CNS) depressant drugs such as ethanol, benzodiazepines, barbiturates, GHB, sedatives, and opioids produce respiratory depression when taken in large or excessive doses, or mixed with other depressants.
 Strong opiates (namely fentanyl, heroin, and morphine), barbiturates, and certain benzodiazepines (such as alprazolam) are known for depressing respiration.
 In an overdose, an individual may cease breathing entirely (go into respiratory arrest) which is rapidly fatal without treatment.
 Opioids, in overdose or combined with other depressants, are notorious for such fatalities.
+Nevertheless, appropriate use of opioids in the right setting, as seen in patients with advanced cancer or severe chronic non-malignant pain, have been shown to be helpful, when used under appropriate medical care and guidance.

 Treatment

 Respiratory stimulants such as nikethamide were traditionally used to counteract respiratory depression from CNS depressant overdose, but offered limited effectiveness.
 A new respiratory stimulant drug called BIMU8 is being investigated which seems to be significantly more effective and may be useful for counteracting the respiratory depression produced by opiates and similar drugs without offsetting their therapeutic effects.

 If the respiratory depression occurs from opioid overdose, usually an opioid antagonist, most likely naloxone, will be administered.
 This will rapidly reverse the respiratory depression unless complicated by other depressants.
 However an opioid antagonist may also precipitate an opioid withdrawal syndrome in chronic users.
 Mechanical ventilation may still be necessary during initial resuscitation.